 Aidan, Dom, Eveyln and Freddy were all crouched behind a crumbling pillar I’d passed without noticing.
 Their heads popped out from the side, one above the other, in an almost comical matter as they regarded me with wide, wild eyes.

-I stared back, knowing I must have looked insane with my dress reduced to no more than a shredded toga, my hair in an untameable cloud of frizz, and my face smeared with soot and dust.
+I stared back, knowing I must look insane with my dress reduced to no more than a shredded toga, my hair an untameable cloud of frizz, and my face smeared with soot and dust.
 Something boomed behind me, setting off a light that cast everything in a strange, UFO-esque glow for one fleeting millisecond, and I flinched automatically.

 “Shit, someone’s having a bad hair-day...”
-And of course that would be the first thing Freddy’d say upon seeing me. “ Ow - hey!
+And of course that would be the first thing out of Freddy's mouth. “ Ow - hey!
 Did you just elbow me, woman?”

-Dom glared up at Fred exasperatedly, under him in the Row of Bodiless Floating Heads.
+Dom glared up at Fred exasperatedly from her position under him in the Row of Bodiless Floating Heads.
 “Bloody shut up, will you?
 This isn’t a time for jokes!
 This is battle!
 This is life or death!
 This is war - ”

 “- I don’t care if you don’t like Evelyn!
 She is my woman -”